QuantEcon/lecture-python-programming.myst/lectures/pandas.md

 ### Make Changes in DataFrames

-The ability to make changes in dataframes is crucial to generate a clean dataset for future analysis.
+The ability to make changes in dataframes is important to generate a clean dataset for future analysis.

-1. We can use `df.where()` conveniently to "keep" the rows we have selected for and replace the rest rows any other values
+1. We can use `df.where()` conveniently to "keep" the rows we have selected and replace the rest rows with any other values

 ```{code-cell} python3
 df.where(df.POP >= 20000, False)